-Eli Lilly 2013 profit forecast tops expectationsJanuary 4th, 2013 by Tom Murphy in Other /
+Eli Lilly 2013 profit forecast tops expectationsJanuary 4, 2013 by Tom Murphy in Medicine & Health / Other

 (AP)—Eli Lilly and Co. said Friday its 2013 earnings will grow more than Wall Street expects, even though the drugmaker will lose U.S. patent protection for two more key products this year.